Neelam Kler: Professional career

 She has, at various points, collaborated with United Nations International Children's Emergency Fund, and World Health Organization, on various matters related to neonatological care.
 She is also a panel member of the Newborn and child health strategy of the Ministry of Health and Family Welfare.

 On the social front, Dr. Kler chairs the Health Care at ALL Ladies League.

 Legacy

-Neelam Kler is known for the development of neonatal care, especially the care of preterm babies, and is considered a pioneer in intensive care and ventilation.
+Neelam Kler is known for the development of neonatal care, especially the care of preterm babies, is considered a pioneer in intensive care and ventilation.
 She is credited with developing the department of neonatology at Sir Ganga Ram Hospital, New Delhi to a state of the art facility with modern high frequency ventilation with Nitric Oxide delivery and bedside cerebral function monitoring.
 Statistical data has shown that, under Dr. Kler, the survival rate of preterm babies, weighing less than 1000 grams, have improved to 90 per cent and the infection rate was brought down to 9.8 per 1000 inpatients.

 She has also contributed in initiating a three-year doctoral program in neonatology by the National Board of Examinations.